Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Experiments

-\textbf{S3Depth} We conduct experiments on both DDAD~\cite{3Dpacknet} and nuScenes~\cite{caesar2020nuscenes} datasets for depth estimation.
-S3Depth is implemented with the deep-learning library PyTorch~\cite{pytorch}.
+\textbf{\net{}} We conduct experiments on both DDAD~\cite{3Dpacknet} and nuScenes~\cite{caesar2020nuscenes} datasets for depth estimation.
 We employ MPViT-small with ImageNet \cite{deng2009imagenet} pre-trained weight as the encoder.
 At each scale, we use $Z=8$ adjacent-view attention layers.
 Eight NVIDIA 3090 24GB GPUs are used to train our model.
 The value of $\lambda$ is set to 0.01 in this paper.
 Adam \cite{kingma2014adam} is employed as our optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$ on both datasets.
-For the nuScenes~\cite{caesar2020nuscenes} datasets, we train the S3Depth with batch size 48, learning rate 1e-4 for 10 epochs.
+For the nuScenes~\cite{caesar2020nuscenes} datasets, we train the \net{} with batch size 48, learning rate 1e-4 for 10 epochs.
 The resolution of input images is downsampled to 640$\times$352.
 When evaluating the models, the resolution of the predicted depth map is upsampled to 900$\times$1600.
-For the DDAD dataset which is larger than nuScenes, we train the S3Depth with batch size 48, learning rate 1e-4 for 20 epochs.
+For the DDAD dataset which is larger than nuScenes, we train the \net{} with batch size 48, learning rate 1e-4 for 20 epochs.
 The resolution of input images is downsampled to $640 \times 384$ on DDAD.
 During the evaluation, the resolution of the predicted depth map is upsampled to $1216 \times 1936$.